Table of Contents

 - Sulfur dioxide (SO2).
 Power plants and motor vehicles create this pollutant by burning sulfur-containing fuels, especially diesel and coal.
 Sulfur dioxide can react in the atmosphere to form fine particles and, as other air pollutants, poses the largest health risk to young children and asthmatics.

 - Greenhouse gases.
 Motor vehicles also emit pollutants, predominantly carbon dioxide, that contribute to global climate change.
-In fact, tailpipe emissions from cars, trucks and buses account for over one-fifth of the United States' total global warming pollution; transportation, which includes and airplanes, trains and ships accounts for around thirty percent of all heat-trapping gas emissions.
+In fact, tailpipe emissions from cars, trucks and buses account for over one-fifth of the United States' total global warming pollution; transportation, which includes airplanes, trains, and ships accounts for around thirty percent of all heat-trapping gas emissions.

 The effects of air pollution

 People in low-income communities and communities of color are disproportionately exposed to higher levels of air pollution.
 Marginalized by urban segregation in US cities, these communities are often located near freight centers and heavily traveled roadways, and can lack access to the resources to adapt to—or move away from—air pollution and climate-related damage.

 Emissions from heavy-duty vehicles

 Trucks and buses play a major role in our lives, hauling goods from manufacturers to stores, picking up our trash, delivering packages, and transporting thousands of people around cities, everyday.
-But these vehicles also also greatly affect public health and global warming
+But these vehicles also greatly affect public health and global warming

-Heavy-duty vehicles comprise only about 5 percent of all vehicles on the road, yet they generate more than 25 percent of global warming emissions that come from the transportation sector, and significant amounts of air pollution.
+Heavy-duty vehicles comprise only about 10 percent of all vehicles on the road, yet they generate more than 25 percent of global warming emissions, 45 percent of NOx emissions, and nearly 60 percent of direct PM2.5 emissions from on-road vehicles that come from the transportation sector, and significant amounts of air pollution.
+Communities adjacent to ports and interstates—"freight-adjacent communities"— bear the brunt of exposure to this dangerous air pollution.
 As the United States moves more and more freight each year, the challenge of reducing emissions from this sector will continue to grow.

 Clean air benefits of electric trucks and buses